gote1000/gote1000/index.md

 *I like go and maybe you do too*

-This page merely contains some of my favorite links related to go.
+This page contains some of my favorite links related to go.
 Huge thank you to [Xióngwěi Wong's online resources](https://weiqi.soumyak4.in/posts/weiqi-resources/) for the inspiration.

 ## Learn to play game